-Mr. Gehse holds a B.S. and an M.S. in Engineering and is a registered professional engineer in multiple states.
-He has extensive and diverse industry experience in material handling systems, wastewater and water treatment, electric utility, metals, chemical, and oil and gas midstream and downstream petrochemical/refining sectors.
-His experience and industry knowledge cover over 40 years in areas of design, engineering, procurement, construction, engineering management, asset integrity assessments, scheduling, cost estimating, quality and control procedures, safe work practices, and contract management.
+Mr. Richard Gehse holds a B.S. and an M.S. in Engineering and is a registered professional engineer in multiple states.
+He has extensive and diverse industry experience in material handling systems, wastewater and water treatment, electric utility, metals, chemical, onshore and offshore oil and gas, and petrochemical/refining sectors.
+His experience and industry knowledge cover over 40 years in areas of design, engineering, procurement, construction, engineering and project management, asset integrity assessments, scheduling, cost estimating, quality and control procedures, OSHA safe work practices, and contract management.

-He has equipment/machine experience that includes boilers, furnaces, heat recovery steam generators, heat exchangers, custom machines and equipment used in the paper, refining, steel, aluminum, and related manufacturing industries, material conveyance systems, presses, extruders, mixers, crushers, filters, sizing screens, feeders, dryers, rotary kilns, robotic paint spray systems, vapor recovery systems, et al. His analytical experience includes fluid mechanics, solid mechanics, failure analysis, corrosion analysis, finite element analysis, heat transfer, and energy conversion.
+He has equipment/machine experience that includes gas turbines, power boilers, fire tube boilers, refinery furnaces, heat recovery steam generators, reformers, heat exchangers, relief valves, excess flow valves, mobile lifting cranes, crane safety, load rigging, custom machines and equipment used in the paper, refining, chemical, steel, aluminum, and related manufacturing industries, material conveyance systems, presses, extruders, mixers, crushers, filters, sizing screens, feeders, dryers, rotary kilns, robotic paint spray systems, vapor recovery systems, et al. His analytical experience includes piping flexibility analysis, fluid and solid mechanics, failure analysis, corrosion analysis, finite element analysis, heat transfer, and energy conversion.

-Mr. Gehse’s technical areas of expertise include pipeline potential impact area classification and radius of exposure assessments, vapor cloud dispersion modeling, equipment failure analysis, compressors, pumps, fans, and other types of rotating equipment, barge, railcar, and tanker truck loading and unloading systems, pressure vessels, furnaces, aboveground and belowground piping, welding procedures and safe work practices, over-pressure relieving devices, fire and explosion prevention, protection, damage limiting construction, process safety management (PSM) and risk management program (RMP) regulatory compliance, mechanical integrity, corrosion assessments, power generation, co-generation plants, and combined-cycle power plants.
+Mr. Gehse’s technical areas of expertise includes carbon steel, stainless steel and polyethylene piping systems, construction, potential impact area classification and radius of exposure assessments, heat mapping, vapor cloud dispersion modeling, equipment failure analysis, compressors, pumps, fans and other types of rotating equipment, barge, railcar and tanker truck loading and unloading systems, pressure vessels, furnaces, API storage tanks, aboveground, belowground and underwater piping, pipeline pigging, welding procedures and safe work practices, over-pressure relieving devices, fire and explosion prevention, protection, damage limiting construction, process safety management (PSM) and risk management program (RMP) regulatory compliance, mechanical integrity, corrosion assessments, power generation, co-generation plants, and combined-cycle power plants.

 His rotating equipment experience includes pumps, compressors, fans, hydraulic converters/couplings, gear boxes, transmissions, steam and gas turbines used for power generation and prime movers, internal combustion and compression engines using gasoline, diesel, bio-diesel, natural gas, landfill gas, and LPG.

-His refining experience includes Pipestills, Hydrotreaters, Hydrocrackers, Fluidized Catalytic Cracking Units, Coking Units, Asphalt Units, Blended Oil Ultraformers, Reformers, Vapor Recovery Units, and related utility systems.
+His refining/chemical experience includes offshore FPSOs, Pipestills, Hydrotreaters, Hydrocrackers, Fluidized Catalytic Cracking Units, Coking Units, Asphalt Units, Blended Oil Ultraformers, Reformers, Vapor Recovery Units, and related components such as API storage tanks, refractory, and utility systems.

 His welding experience includes development/review of welding procedures, review welder procedure qualification records (PQRs), preheat and postheat procedures, welding techniques such as SMAW, GTAW/ TIG, and GMAW, and welding safe work practices.